stallman-j/ekonomR/vignettes/basic-plotting.md

 # Getting Started

-If you're working with the `ekonomR` sequence and you've created a project using the `ekonomR` function `create_folders`, you may want to copy the code from this exercise into a file called, say, `basic-plotting-vignette.R` into the folder `code/scratch` so that you can refer back to it if you need.
+If you're working with the `ekonomR` sequence and you've created a project using the `ekonomR` function `create_folders`, you may want to copy the code from the end of this vignette into a file called, say, `basic-plotting-vignette.R` into the folder `code/scratch` so that you can edit and refer back to it.

 If you're familiar with RMarkdown or you'd like an excuse to learn it, you can copy `basic-plotting.Rmd` from [the GitHub repo for ekonomR](https://github.com/stallman-j/ekonomR/blob/main/vignettes/basic-plotting.Rmd) and save it into `code/scratch`.

-Exercises called *comprehension check* will be those that you may understand just by looking at the code if you're experienced in R. If it's not obvious to you how you would write the code to answer these checks, you should puzzle around with the code in your console for a bit to figure them out.
+Exercises called *comprehension check* will be those that you may understand just by looking at the code if you're experienced in R. If it's not obvious to you how you would write the code to answer these checks, you should puzzle around with the code in your console to figure them out.

-There's a more involved exercise at the very end that you're encouraged to build out on your own in an R script.
+There's a more involved exercise at the very end that you can build out on your own in an R script by modifying the code in here.

-# Bring in the data

 We'll be plotting data from the Global Carbon Budget, which you can learn about [here](https://globalcarbonbudget.org/).

 The data we'll use has been cleaned and loaded into the package `ekonomR`.
 If you've already installed `ekonomR` before starting your vignette, you'll need to re-install it correctly so that you can access this update.